sourceincite/sourceincite.github.io/_posts/2018-05-21-adobe-me-and-a-double-free.md

 Size: 0x400                 Size: 0x400                  Size: 0x400                  Size: 0x400
 ```

-<p class="cn" markdown="1">Size 252 is used because 252 * 4 is 0x3F0.
+Size 252 is used because 252 * 4 is 0x3F0.
 Then if we add the header (0x10) the total is 0x400.
-This is just enough to allocate 8 bytes over the top of the target buffer to exploit the out of bounds read.</p>
+This is just enough to allocate 8 bytes over the top of the target buffer to exploit the out of bounds read.

-<p class="cn" markdown="1">So the attackers free two buffers of size 0x10000 which gives them a nice use-after-free condition in JavaScript since they already have references to `sprayarr`.
-Since the buffers are sequential, coalescing occurs and the freed buffer becomes size 0x20000.</p>
+So the attackers free two buffers of size 0x10000 which gives them a nice use-after-free condition in JavaScript since they already have references to `sprayarr`.
+Since the buffers are sequential, coalescing occurs and the freed buffer becomes size 0x20000.

-<p class="cn" markdown="1">So after the two free's occur, we are left with the heap in this state.</p>
+So after the two free's occur, we are left with the heap in this state.

 ```
 1. Spray Heap                   2.
 Trigger arbitrary free       3.
 Trigger arbitrary free       4.
 Coalesce the 2 chunks